olamva/Y/backend/README.md

 getComments(PostID) -> Takes in postID as param, and returns comments for that post

-searchPosts(query) -> Takes in a query and returns any matching posts
+searchAll(query) -> Takes in a query and returns any matching posts or Users

 searchUsers(query) -> Takes in a quert and returns any matching Users